rigazilla/community-operators/README.md

 ## Reporting Bugs

-IUse the issue tracker in this repository to report bugs.
+Use the issue tracker in this repository to report bugs.